 Note: LL.M. students must add an additional 2,500 words of writing in their final opinion.
 This is a Pass/Fail component of this assignment.
 This is not required of J.M. students.

-Each exam will cover the Reading & Study material for the module(s)/week(s) preceding the exam and the module/week in which the exam is assigned.
-Each exam will be open-book/open-notes, contain 10 essay questions, and have a 2-hour time limit.
+Each Quiz will cover the Learn material for the Module(s): Week(s) preceding the exam and the Module: Week in which the Quiz is assigned.
+Each Quiz will be open-book/open-notes, contain 10 essay questions, and have a 2-hour time limit.